str1ngth3ory/Bayes-Nets-Assignment/README.md

 python probability_tests.py ProbabilityTests.test_posterior
 ```

-In the next two sections, we'll be arriving at the same values by using sampling.
+**NOTE: In the following sections, we'll be arriving at the same values by using sampling.**

 #### Hints Regarding sampling